wendyverdonk93/docs/content/api/payment_methods/post-order-klarna.md

 ## Klarna
 ### Redirect - Klarna
-Creates a Klarna [Redirect](/developer/api/difference-between-direct-and-redirect) order to be paid after delivery
+Creates a Klarna [redirect](/developer/api/difference-between-direct-and-redirect) order to be paid after delivery

 Processing transactions with Klarna (the old environment) is only available as a Redirect request.

 Klarna Payments (the new environment of Klarna) is available as a Redirect request, although you may use the Direct request if you have your own integration.
 The JSON request remains the same for both Klarna and Klarna payments.

-* Redirect transaction requires all fields completed properly
+- All fields must be completed correctly.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct, redirect.
+The payment flow for the checkout process.
+Options: `direct`, `redirect`.

 ----------------
 __gateway__ | string